 The premise of establishing greenbelts as wildfire buffers has received greater consideration in recent years as a means of reducing risk to homes in the WUI or a VHFHSZ.
 Greenbelts are a nature-based solution that may take the form of managed natural space or highly-manicured and irrigated parks, agricultural land, or sports fields and golf courses.
-This strategy rests on the assumption that the higher water content and reduced fuel loads of these buffers would impede flame fronts and ember ignition.
-In addition to potentially preventing structural ignition, greenbelts offer a number of co-benefits, such as recreational greenspace, emergency gathering points, staging areas for firefighters, and-depending on the type of greenbelt-ecosystem restoration.
+This strategy rests on the assumption that the higher water content and reduced fuel loads of these buffers would impede flame fronts and ember ignition.^{56,57} In addition to potentially preventing structural ignition, greenbelts offer a number of co-benefits, such as recreational greenspace, emergency gathering points, staging areas for firefighters, and-depending on the type of greenbelt-ecosystem restoration.58

-Overcoming tensions between affordability and risk in the insurance market state policies complicate these business decisions for the industry.
-Proposition 103, which California voters approved in 1988 to protect consumers from price shocks in insurance markets, requires insurers to charge rates pre-approved by the Department of Insurance for most policies on the admitted market.
-Regulations also limit insurers to using historical damage data to determine risk estimates even though updated catastrophe models can provide more realistic risk determinations that reflect climate change's impacts on the frequency and intensity of wildfires.
+Overcoming tensions between affordability and risk in the insurance market

+Government actors aren't alone in attempting to reduce risk and vulnerability in the WUI.
+Facing increasing losses and stringent state regulation of rates, insurance companies are dropping the highest-risk policyholders from the more affordable 'admitted market.'
+Existing state policies complicate these business decisions for the industry.
+Proposition 103, which California voters approved in 1988 to protect consumers from price shocks in insurance markets, requires insurers to charge rates pre-approved by the Department of Insurance for most policies on the admitted market.59 Regulations also limit insurers to using historical damage data to determine risk estimates even though updated catastrophe models can provide more realistic risk determinations that reflect climate change's impacts on the frequency and intensity of wildfires.